 Then, you're left with one payment on the new loan.
-This new payment is often lower than all your former payments totaled up.
+A new payment is often lower than all your former payments totaled up.

 One key difference from regular refinancing is that you can consolidate federal student loans if you have more than one.
 However, your overall interest rate will not change.
 When you consolidate federal student loans, your new loan will have a fixed interest rate calculated by averaging all the rates from your previous loans.

-Thus, the main reason to choose consolidation is to make your life simpler by planning one payment to one loan.
+Thus, the main reason to choose consolidation is to make your life simpler by paying one payment to one loan.